General Maintenance

 There is no single one size fits all rule for all of Australia.

 Each state and territory has its own pool safety laws and enforcement process.
-In NSW, the main legal framework is the Swimming Pools Act 1992 and the Swimming Pools Regulation 2018, with compliance linked to applicable standards and building code requirements.
+In NSW, the main legal framework is the NSW Swimming Pools Act 1992 and the Swimming Pools Regulation 2018, with compliance linked to applicable standards and building code requirements.

 NSW Government explains that the relevant versions of AS1926 used in NSW are 1986, 2007 and 2012, and the requirements vary depending on when the pool was built, where it is located, and whether modifications or renovations have occurred.
 NSW also states that if the barrier is modified or altered, current law and AS1926.1-2012 apply and previous exemptions cease.